amirgamil/poseidon/README.md

 ### Intro
 Poseidon is, to use a nice description by Reef, an anti-framework.
 It's a a no-dependency, component-based Javascript framework for rendering UI on the web.
 It aims at being lightweight, fast, and intuitive (i.e. easy to use) for building static and dynamic apps without compromising on .....

+Principles of least power - aims at offering as many of the rich features provided by frameworks like React and Bacbone while reducing as much as possible the overheads or levels of abstractions one needs to traverse in order to build cool stuff using the tool.
+In other words, if you can grasp a handful of small patterns that frequently crop-up, you can build really powerful tools.

 To allow for a declarative, event-driven framework through which we interact with the UI, Poseidon distinguishes between UI that gets rendered and data that powers the UI.
 This takes a similar flavor to the model-view approach adopted by Backbone and more generally, the model-view-controller pattern.
 This allows us to encapsulate logic needed to update data when changes are made, so that we can decompose the changing data from the reusable DOM elements of the UI that should reflect those changes.

 Concretely, this means that Poseidon provides a layer that interfaces with the UI in the forms of CollectionStores.
 This